hzhu/paint-by-emoji-submission/README.md

 This exercise is very important in assessing your technical fit, so make sure you're happy with the result and that it reflects your skills.
 Your submission should be something you would be proud to submit on the job.
 Please commit your changes to a new branch in this repo, and once you're happy with the result, create a pull request with a description of your changes. **Please email the URL for the pull request back to us within one week** (but feel free to take the full time).

-Your changes will be graded based on adherence to product and design requirements, performance, browser support, code readibility and organization, error handling, lack of defects, and documentation.
+Your changes will be graded based on adherence to product and design requirements, performance, browser support, code readability and organization, error handling, lack of defects, and documentation.
 We'll get back to you within a week of your submission with the outcome.
 Please note that we will not provide you with detailed feedback on the exercise.

 **We've provided some code to get you started, though there are a few bugs in there that you'll have to deal with first.** Let us know if you have any questions.
 Good luck! :four_leaf_clover: